ClusterHQ/flocker/docs/gettingstarted/installation.rst

    We recommend the following settings:
    * XXX

+   You will later enable root login to this machine, so we recommend that you configure the security settings to only allow access from you IP address or network.

 #.
 Download the Key and add it to your key chain

    .. code-block:: sh